Clan Livingstone: Coarb of Saint Moluag

 Since St. Moluag was the founder and head of three schools (Lismore, Rosemarkie and Mortlach) and several subordinate monasteries, he is viewed as a "sovereign lord" by the Lord Lyon.
-As his successor, the Coarb is viewed as a sovereign baron and is granted a unique Cap of Maintenance of Gules doubled Vair to place in his coat of arms.
+As his successor, the Coarb is the Baron of the Bachuil and is granted a unique chapeau of Gules doubled Vair to place in his coat of arms.

 History

 Despite claiming ancient heritage the clan was not formally recognised by the Lord Lyon until 2003.
 The first clan chief of Clan MacLea to be recognised was William Jervis Alastair Livingstone of Bachuil, in 2003.
 The late chief represented the clan as a member of the Standing Council of Scottish Chiefs.
 William Jervis Alastair Livingstone of Bachuil died in February 2008 and was succeeded by his son The Much Hon.
-Niall Livingstone.
+Niall Livingstone, Baron of Bachuil.

 Civil War and Jacobite risings

 During the Scottish Civil War of the 17th century the Livingstones remained loyal to the Crown and as a result their estates suffered, firstly at the hands of the Scottish Covenanters and later at the hands of Oliver Cromwell's Parliamentarians.